LibCity/Bigscity-LibCity-Docs/source/user_guide/usage/logger.md

-# Logger
+# Use Logger

-This document is used to introduce how to use a unified `Logger` in `TrafficDL` to output necessary auxiliary information. **The logger that can show a message on standard output and write it into the file simultaneously.**
+This document is used to introduce how to use a unified `Logger` in `LibTraffic` to output necessary auxiliary information. **The logger that can show a message on standard output and write it into the file simultaneously.**

 First call `utils.utils.get_logger()` in the entry file `test_model.py` to instantiate the `Logger` object.